romz33/IFT220_Lab2/README.md

 9. Refresh your GitHub site and see if the changes are there
 10. Turn in a screenshot showing your commmits like this:
 ![](https://github.com/ericcase/IFT220_Lab2/blob/master/Lab2_Submit_Example.PNG)

+# Lab 2: performed by David Romines on 11/1/2018
+	Changed the organizationalunit.ps1 to match the anticipated domain. added these readme notes.
+	Not sure when to run the domain scripts so ran them after the commits to GitHub.